chingu-voyages/soloproject-tier1-criticalspacestrike/README.md

 * Player item movement should stay within the game area at all times.
 The Player item should not be able to cross paths with the enemy items.
 * Three rows of enemy items.
 Each row should contain at least five enemies.
-   - [ ] Each row of enemies should move as the game runs in a repeatitive, or looping manner horizontally across the game screen.
+   - [ ] Each row of enemies should move as the game runs in a repetatitive, or looping manner horizontally across the game screen.
    - [ ] Enemy item movement should be restricted to thier individual rows, and not leave the game screen area.
    - [ ] The rows should not cross, or animation conflict in anyway with player item movement.
 * Documentation / Error handling: